Definition of Java NIO Path

 }

-To add the relative path to the “G:\\path” we get the full path.
-It will add the relative path to the “G:\\path” then we get the relative path.
+To add the relative path to the “G:\\path,” we get the full path.
+It will add the relative path to the “G:\\path,” and then we get the relative path.

-This method is the interface of the path that is used in path normalization.
-Normalization is defined to remove the (.) code from the path string.
+This method is part of the path interface and is used for path normalization.
+Normalization involves removing the (.) code from the path string.
 The below example shows the normalized method as follows.

 Code: